 Assets of Community Value Register

-Download the register: Asset of Community Value register (81kb, PDF).
+Download the register: Asset of Community Value register.
 Alternatively, a hard copy of the register is available to view from Reception at Riverside House, Milverton Hill, Leamington Spa, CV32 5HZ.

 - Community Right to Bid Application Form (Word doc)